boscoh/WebGLStarterKit/readme.md

         this.lights.append(newLight);
     }

-When you rotate the camera and you want the light to follow the camera, make sure you set the parameter `isRotatingLights` in `this.rotateCameraAroundScene`.
+When you rotate the camera and you want the light to follow the camera, make sure you set the parameter `isRotatingLights` in `this.rotateCameraAroundSceneAroundScene`.
 Otherwise, the light is static and you rotate around the shadows.

 # Resizing